Second Japan snow storm leaves thousands stranded as toll rises to 23

 Toyota Motor Corp resumed operations at three plants in central Japan on Tuesday after suspending them a day earlier due to disruption in the supply of parts, but the outlook was unclear for another Toyota plant.
 Other carmakers suffered similar disruptions.

-In neighboring South Korea, ten people attending a party for new university students were killed on Monday in southern Gyeongju when a building at a mountain resort collapsed under the weight of snow.
+In neighbouring South Korea, ten people attending a party for new university students were killed on Monday in southern Gyeongju when a building at a mountain resort collapsed under the weight of snow.

 (Additional reporting by Nobuhiro Kubo and Chang-ran Kim, editing by Nick Macfie)